rbitr/llm.f90/README.md

 - memory management
 - array slicing
 - intrinsics (higher level functions like `matmul`)
-- seemingly fast (in my preliminary inaccurate test it beats llama2.c with default compiler options)
+- seemingly fast - with default compiler options, I get ~165 tokens/s from this implementation vs. 75 tokens/s from llama2.c on my 2021 Thinkpad.
+However, using OMP parallelization I get 250 tokens/s with llama2.c.
 - fun

 Interesting things (I could be wrong about some):